The William D. Ford Federal Direct Loan Program

 - We also recommend you talk with your instructors and use the learning lab when you need additional academic assistance.
 These steps will contribute to your academic success.

-- Insure your address, telephone number and other contact information is kept current with admissions and student records.
+- Ensure your address, telephone number and other contact information is kept current with admissions and student records.